 Meet our board

 Graham Thom is Refugee Adviser at Amnesty International Australia and has previously chaired the NSW Asylum Seeker Interagency.
-From 2007 he attended the UNHCR NGO Consultations and Annual Tripartite Resettlement Consultations in Geneva.
+From 2007 he has attended the UNHCR NGO Consultations and Annual Tripartite Resettlement Consultations in Geneva.

 Meet our patrons